MilaNLProc/contextualized-topic-models/README.rst

     pip install -U contextualized_topic_models

-The contextual neural topic model can be easily instantiated using few parameters (although there is a wide range of parameters you can use to change the behaviour of the neural topic model.
+The contextual neural topic model can be easily instantiated using few parameters (although there is a wide range of parameters you can use to change the behaviour of the neural topic model).
 When you generate embeddings with BERT remember that there is a maximum length and for documents that are too long some words will be ignored.

 .. code-block:: python